smartycope/ezregex/README.md

 - email
 	- Matches an email
 ### Misc
-#### These shadow python regex flags, and can just as easily be specified directly to the re library instead.
-They're provided here for compatibility with other regex dialects.
-See https://docs.python.org/3/library/re.html#flags for details
 - literal
 	- This is a redundant function.
 You should always be able to use `... + 'stuff'` just as easily as `... + literal('stuff')`
 - isExactly